+We love using our wok to quickly stir-fry the vegetables and shrimp.
 If you don’t have a wok, no worries!
 This can easily be prepared in a nice large skillet.

 EXPERT TIP: Be sure to have all of your ingredients prepped and ready to go because the dish comes together very quickly.

-And when you do, be sure to take a photo of it, post if on Instagram, and tag @howtofeedaloon and hashtag #howtofeedaloon!
+And when you do, be sure to take a photo of it, post it on Instagram, and tag @HowToFeedaLoon and hashtag #HowToFeedaLoon!